Toruse/toruse.github.io/source/_enportfolio/25/yuppi.md

     height: 281
 ---

-**Yuppi** - интернет-магазин брендовой обуви из Польши и США.
+**Yuppi** - online store of branded shoes from Poland and the USA.

 ---

-Место работы
+Place of work

-* Компания _Revolife_
+* Company _Revolife_

-Реализованный функционал
+Implemented

-* Реализована целевая страница (Landing Page).
+* Implemented Landing Page.
-* Каталог товаров.
+* Product catalog.

-Проделанная работа
+Work done

-* Подключена вёрстка к CMS Revolife.
+* Layout is connected to CMS Revolife.
-* Добавлен и настроен модуль интернет-магазин.
+* Added and configured the online store module.
-* Подключён и настроен импорт товара из парсера.
+* Product import from the parser is connected and configured.
-* Тестирование функционала.
+* Functional testing.

-Использовались технологии / инструменты
+Technologies / tools

 * PHP, HTML, CSS, JavaScript, jQuery, MySQL, Smarty, Git, NetBeans.